 - At this time, we are not offering newborn photo shoots.

-On Wednesday, June 3, 2020, HonorHealth Scottsdale Shea and HonorHealth Scottsdale Osborn medical centers will begin allowing certified doulas into their Labor and Delivery Units.
+HonorHealth Scottsdale Shea, HonorHealth Scottsdale Osborn and HonorHealth Sonoran Crossing medical centers are allowing certified doulas into their Labor and Delivery Units.
 You will still be able to have one support person with you in the Labor and Delivery Unit, in addition to one certified doula.

 To maintain the health of our patients, the following guidelines will be in place: